j-h0/rlcardWithSchnapsen/README.md

 Start by familiarizing yourself with the repository, including the original codebase.

+Use hyperparameter.sh for hyperparameter grid search

-Use hyperparameter.sh training.sh with different values to train a Schnapsen agent
+training.sh with different values to train a Schnapsen agent

 ## License